/

 Progress of the project

 The Eurosystem began analysis of central bank digital currencies in 2017, and activities in this area have since intensified.
-Following the publication of the Report on a digital euro in 2020, the Eurosystem organised a public consultation with the profession and the general public regarding the expected characteristics and functionalities of a digital euro.
+Following the publication of the Report on a digital euro in 2020, the Eurosystem organized public consultation with the professional and the general public regarding the expected characteristics and functionalities of a digital euro.
 In July 2021, the Governing Council of the ECB approved the start of the two-year investigation phase of the digital euro project, which began in October 2021 with the aim of analysing the potential design of a digital euro.
-Based on the conclusions of the investigation phase, a decision was made in the autumn of 2023 to proceed to the preparation phase of the project.
-If a decision to issue a digital euro is subsequently made, it is first expected to be available to users for making payments some time after 2027.
+Based on the conclusions of the investigation phase, a decision was made in the autumn of 2023 to proceed to the preparation phase of the project, which concluded in October 2025.
+During the preparation phase the Eurosystem moved from theoretical to practical aspects of the digital euro, including the development of the scheme rulebook, the selection of providers for digital euro components, and the experimentation with market stakeholders, supporting the co-legislators with the legislative process and analyzing the potential fit of a digital euro in the European payment ecosystem.
+With the end of the preparation phase, the digital euro project entered next phase, the objective of which is that the Eurosystem is ready to issue a digital euro in 2029, if the legislative process concludes in 2026.
+Nevertheless, the decision to issue a digital euro has not yet been made.